OSOceanAcoustics/echoshader/gsoc_contributors_guide.md

 ## Getting Started

-The sonar data we will be working with comes from several instruments and are stored in packets of data called datagrams.
+The sonar data we will be working with can come from several different instruments and are stored in different binary formats specific to these instruments.
-However, the structure of these datagrams are difficult to work with and do not allow for efficient processing of the data.
-To put these datagrams in a more user friendly format, we utilize echopype.
-Echopype converts the data into a EchoData object.
-This EchoData object is beneficial as it structures the data into an interoperable netCDF sonar data format and enables processing that is scalable.
-The resulting calibration of this EchoData object will be the ocean sonar data you will be working with.
-Before diving into the project, we suggest you review a couple of preliminary items.
-We outline these items below as well as provide some additional helpful resources and initial steps to get started.
+These binary data is difficult to work with directly and does not allow for efficient processing.
+We use [echopype](https://github.com/OSOceanAcoustics/echopype) to convert the raw data into a more user friendly format following an interoperable netCDF data model, and serialize the data into [netCDF](https://www.unidata.ucar.edu/software/netcdf/) or [Zarr](https://zarr.readthedocs.io/en/stable/).
+These standardized raw data is then calibrated to arrive at the datasets you will be working with.

+Before diving into the project, we suggest that you review the items below.
+We also provide some additional helpful resources and initial steps to get you started.

 ### Storage format